TristanCacqueray/tristancacqueray.github.io/content/blog/broadcasting-webm.md

 <br />

 > This document is a literate haskell file.
-You can the demo with:
+You can run the demo with:
 > nix develop .#gstreamer --command ghcid --command "ghci -XGHC2021 -pgmL markdown-unlit -optL haskell -optL javascript" --test=:main broadcasting-webm.lhs

 ---